Youth homelessness in Australia - A Day in the life | Samaritans

 You see, home is home and for most of us, we’re there for part of every day and it never changes; it’s stable.
 We have family who either live with us or are a phone call away, and friends whose company we enjoy and to fall back on when we need them.

-best binary options strategy pdf To highlight how serious homelessness in Australia is, the following story describes what a typical day in the life of a young homeless person in Australia could be like.
-Although this particular story is a work of fiction, it is the type of story we often hear at Samaritans.
+To highlight how serious homelessness in Australia is, the following story describes what a typical day in the life of a young homeless person in Australia could be like.
+Although this particular story is a work of fiction, it is based on the experiences of a young person Samaritans staff have supported it is the type of story we often hear at Samaritans.

 Our story follows a day in the life of Brandon, a 21 year old who left a volatile and sometimes violent family home at 16.
 Brandon has a young son, Riley and after his girlfriend suffered a severe breakdown in her mental health and kicked him out of the house, he gained sole custody of his son and quickly became a single Dad with nowhere to live.

 Waking up on Dave’s couch…again.
 I’m sure he’s sick of me staying here, but I’m scared to ask him about it because he’s the last friend who can help me out.
 This is the ninth house I’ve couch-surfed already this year.
 God it’s uncomfortable, but at least it’s somewhere warm to stay.
 Riley seems to like it, at least he can run around in the yard.